wayann/homebrew-xgridseed/README.md

 homebrew-xgridseed
 ==================

-brew formula to install bfgminer for gridseed
+brew formula to install bfgminer for gridseed, NB this is a hack waiting for bfgminer 4.0 where gridseed support will be included, so before going in to this mess check if bfgminer 4.0 is out.

 Installation
 ------------